ChzFlvrHrse/ChzFlvrHrse/README.md

 # 💫 About Me:
-I'm a full stack software engineer looking to work with a competent team of individuals who I can collaborate with and learn from.
-New technologies are being built everyday and I'm excited to being on the forefront of new technological innovation!
+I am a full stack software engineer looking to work with creative, innovative, and product driven teams.
+New technologies are developed everyday, and I am excited and looking forward to opportunities to be on the forefront of innovation with my next team.

 ## 🌐 Socials: